callmeclover/completely-random/README.md

 # Completely Random
 Completely, Adverb: totally; utterly.

-Random, Adjective: made, done, happening, or chosen without method or conscious decision.
+Random, Adjective: 1. made, done, happening, or chosen without method or conscious decision.
+2. unfamiliar or unspecified.

 This will be fun.
 # How to participate.